nomad-coe/nomad/docs/develop/setup.md

 !!! note

-    The tests are using a custom `nomad-test.yaml` file that specifies a separate database/filesystem config in order to prevent interacting with any other instances of NOMAD.
+    The tests are using the configuration specified in `gui/tests/nomad.yaml`, that specifies a separate database/filesystem config in order to prevent interacting with any other instances of NOMAD.

 In order to control how the API traffic is handled, there are three main ways